kpeenee/COMP3015-Games-Graphics-Pipelines/README.md

 To determine if a triangle is front facing the triangles normal is used.
 Then using eye coordinates, if the z coordinate of the normal vector is positive then it is a front facing triangle.
 A formula can be used to work this out:
 nz = (AxBy - BxAy) + (BxCy - CxBy) + (CxAy -AxCy)
 This formula returns the normal vector then check if z is positive or negative.
+Once these edges have been found, the additional quads will be generated to create the effect.

 <h2>Code navigation<h2>
 The fragment shader (basic_uniform.frag) contains all the code for gamma correction, noise and toon shading.